 Ensure your writing is original

 When writing essays, research papers, and other academic writing assignments, you’re expected to turn in documents that are wholly original and in your own words.
 However, unintentional plagiarism is a risk many students face.
-Enter Grammarly’s plagiarism detector, which checks your writing against 90 billion online texts to flag any instances of unoriginal wording.
+Enter Grammarly’s plagiarism detector, which checks your writing against billions of online texts to flag any instances of unoriginal wording.
 Writing with Grammarly helps you avoid plagiarism and get better grades in the process.